InnokentiiHorikov/TestTask/README.md

 ```
 intersection=K.sum(y_true* y_pred)
 ```
-To compute union we should compute sum of raised inpower two predicted vector and true vector That's because in case 100% accuracy
+To compute union we should compute sum of raised in power two predicted vector and true vector That's because in case 100% accuracy

 $a: y_{pred}, b: y_{true}$